RCN-ECS/CnGV/notebook/20201116_MA_Fixes&Finesses.md

 #### Raw data - Full Reciprocal Transplant
 Now I have set the colors to a standard scale, so light colors = low percents.
 These plots show LARGER RESIDUAL ONLY

+Each square shows the FPR or FNR for that subset of data.
+For example, the false positive rate for the 8 population, 4 sample size scenarios using ANOVA to measure GxE is 0.14.

 **RATES**
 | --- | Covariance | GxE |
 |---|---|---|